nesst-lab/comppedagogy/worksheets2/worksheetG3.md

 **Include a**:
 * start and finish node
-* randomizer creating two groups "setLeft" and "setRight" leading to each different forced choice manipulation
+* randomizer creating two groups "setLeft" and "setRight" leading to each different forced choice manipulation.

 #### Test the Experiment
 * Follow the NeSST Lab Notion guidelines titled "How to test Gorilla experiments" to test the experimental flow.